Byzantine Wonder – Hagia Sophia

 HAGIA SOPHIA – BYZANTINE WONDER

-I published a lot of posts from my Turkish trip five years ago.
-But, at that time, I decided not to write about Hagia Sophia for two reasons.
+I published a lot of posts from my Turkish trip six years ago.
+But at that time, I decided not to write about Hagia Sophia for two reasons.

-The first reason is that there is so much written about this Byzantine wonder.
-I am sure that my post will be totally lost in the ocean of available articles on the internet.
+The first reason is that so much has already been written about this Byzantine wonder.
+I was sure that my post would be lost in the ocean of available articles on the internet.

 The second reason is that I wasn’t entirely happy with the photos.
-So, I decided to wait until the next time when I’m in Istanbul, to go back and take some better pictures.
+So, I decided to wait until the next time I was in Istanbul, in order to take better pictures.
 However, it seems that I will probably never take any new photos.
 I am reluctant to pay 25 euros to enter a mosque.

-More importantly, from what I read, you can see only a small part of Hagia Sophia now.
-They’ve selected one part of the upper gallery for touristic visits.
-Unless you go there to pray, you will never be able to see this iconic structure from its ground floor perspective.
+More importantly, from what I’ve read, you can now see only a small part of Hagia Sophia.
+They have selected one section of the upper gallery for tourist visits.
+Unless you go there to pray, you will no longer be able to see this iconic structure from its ground floor perspective.

-Even worse is that you will probably never be able to see some of the Hagia Sophia’s legendary mosaics, as they are covered.
-The floor is carpeted, you can no longer see the original floor and the coronation square.
+Even worse, you will probably never be able to see some of Hagia Sophia’s legendary mosaics, as they are covered.
+The floor is carpeted, so you can no longer see the original floor and the coronation square.

-Basically, now you have to pay a much higher fee, to see much less compared with what you could see in the past.
+Basically, you now have to pay a much higher fee to see much less than what was accessible in the past.

-Thus, I’m publishing this post because I’d like to convey the magic of this former Christian Orthodox Byzantine wonder to people that have never seen it.
-But even if you go, you most likely won’t see images that you can see in this post.
+Thus, I’m publishing this post because I’d like to convey the magic of this former Christian Orthodox Byzantine wonder to people who have never seen it.
+But even if you go now, you most likely won’t see the images that appear in this post.

 SHORT HISTORY OF HAGIA SOPHIA

-Built in 537, it served as the the Christian Orthodox temple until 1453.
-Fatih Sultan Mehmed converted it into a mosque literally 3 days after he had conquered Constantinople.
+Built in 537, it served as a Christian Orthodox temple until 1453.
+Fatih Sultan Mehmed converted it into a mosque literally three days after he conquered Constantinople.

 Being one of the world’s greatest monuments, Hagia Sophia became a museum in 1934.
-It happened after the establishment of the Turkish secular republic under the helm of the Father of the Nation – Kemal Atatürk.
+This happened after the establishment of the Turkish secular republic under the leadership of the Father of the Nation – Mustafa Kemal Atatürk.
 Turning Hagia Sophia into a museum was undoubtedly a symbolic move.

 Hagia Sophia interior